Crime in Rome is statistically in the middle range. The center of Rome is basically safe, but there is a significant problem with pickpockets.

 Rome is basically no more dangerous than other cities and pickpockets are everywhere.
 Of course, you need to be careful, just like in any other city.
 Read here where it can be dangerous in Rome and how to protect yourself.

 Partner-Links helfen uns dabei, unsere Informationen kostenlos bereitzustellen.
 Für abgeschlossene Buchungen erhalten wir eine Provision – ohne Mehrkosten für Sie!
 Mehr

 Partner links help us to provide our information free of charge.
 For completed bookings we receive a commission – at no extra cost to you!
 More

 I link dei partner ci aiutano a fornire gratuitamente le nostre informazioni.
 Riceviamo una commissione per le prenotazioni completate, senza alcun costo aggiuntivo per voi!
 Di più

+Thefts are the biggest problem in Rome.
 Pickpockets look for places with crowds or places where visitors are distracted.
-They mostly work in groups.
+They usually work in groups.
 The valuables that are stolen from you are immediately passed on to other members of the group and are gone forever.
-Pickpockets strike in overcrowded buses and when boarding the metro.
-They avoid having to drive with the victim to the next stop and therefore mostly steal either when getting on or off.
-Metro lines A and B and bus lines 40 and 64 between the main train station and the Vatican are particularly popular with pickpockets.

-Be careful if someone bumps into you or steps on your feet.
-While you are distracted, someone else takes your money and phone.
+Be careful if someone bumps into you or steps on your toes.
+While you are distracted, someone else makes your money and phone disappear.

-You should be careful when dealing with people who offer you help at the ticket machines and with fortune tellers who make your precious ring disappear in a variety of petticoats.
+You should be cautious when dealing with people who offer to help you at ticket machines and fortune tellers who make your valuable ring disappear into a multitude of petticoats.

 You should also keep your distance from nice students who ask for a signature against AIDS, COVID or against injustice in the world.